 For those who are not sick, practice social distancing and wash your hands frequently.
 Consider wearing a mask if you or somebody in your household are elderly, an infant, or have a weakened immune system.

-Lastly, if you haven’t received your COVID-19 vaccines/boosters and your flu shot, it’s not too late.
+Lastly, if you haven’t received your COVID-19 vaccines/boosters and your flu shot within the last six months, consider scheduling an appointment if it is healthy for you to do so.
 You can search for the nearest place to get these vaccines by visiting https://www.vaccines.gov/search/.

 Stay safe from the triple epidemic by washing your hands, social distancing, and wearing a mask.
 Image source